-In 1973, Kendo became incorporated at the dojo when Iwakabe Sensei became acquainted with Mr. Umemoto, Hiroshi, Kyoshi-7th Dan kendo instructor.
-Under Umemoto Sensei’s guidance, Iwakabe organized the Rocky Mountain Kendo Federation.
+In 1973, Kendo became incorporated at the dojo when Iwakabe Sensei became acquainted with Mr. Umemoto, Hiroshi, Kyoshi-7th Dan Kendo instructor.
+Under Umemoto Sensei’s guidance, Iwakabe Sensei organized the Rocky Mountain Kendo Federation.
 With Umemoto Sensei as chief instructor, Iwakabe Sensei soon became an assistance instructor for Kendo.
 In 1975, Iwakabe Sensei returned to Japan to study Iaido from Master Danzaki Tomoaki, Hanshi-9th Dan.
 Two years later he began Iaido classes at Rocky Mountain Budokan that continues to this day.

 Photos of iaido and kendo students may be seen in our photo gallery.